xianlinbox/daily_practise/aws-solution-architect/design-data-strategy.md

 ## Dynamo DB

-## global table
+a fully managed NoSQL database. the core concepts:

+- Table/Item/Attributes
+- Primary Key/Composite Key/Secondary Indexes(global, local) for search performance

+Capacity: Provision DynamoDB with RCU/WCU

-## Scaling policy:
+Scaling policy:

-Auto-scaling

-- upper and low limits of the scaling
+- Auto-scaling: upper and low limits of the scaling/paying for provisioned throughput/best for predictable load
-- paying for provisioned throughput
-- best for predictable load

-On demanding

-- scale all behind the scenes automatically.
-- pay per read or write request.
-- best for vary work load
+- On demanding: scale all behind the scenes automatically/ pay per read or write request/best for vary work load

+Security: enrypt at rest by default, can config on Table-level and item-level access policies.

+DynamoDB Streams: Captures table modification events in real time (insert, update, delete). it can user for event driven following operations.

+Global Tables: a fully managed, multi-region, multi-active DynamoDB

+- cross-region replication
+- Multi-Active Writes with conflict resolution
+- Low-Latency Access
+- Disaster Recovery

 ## RDS